Troubleshooting

 Log queries

-To check logs, run the following queries in Logs Explorer.
+To check logs, run the following query in Logs Explorer.

 resource.type="k8s_container"